-We will engage in daily reading and vocabulary practice, including grammar drills.
-You will be expected to bring prepared translations of homework, as well as to sight-read in class.

-- Your daily attendance and participation will be an important part of your final grade, so you must be present and prepared every day. - We will also have daily quizzes which will cover vocabulary and grammar, as well as prepare you for the exams (midterm & final).
+- We will engage in daily reading and vocabulary practice, including grammar drills.
+You will be expected to bring prepared translations of homework, as well as to sight-read in class. - Daily attendance and participation will be an important part of your final grade, so you must be present and prepared every day. - Daily quizzes will cover vocabulary and grammar, and prepare students for the exams.